 Lankatilaka Vihara is an ancient Buddhist temple situated in Udunuwara of Kandy, Sri Lanka.
 It is considered as the most magnificent architectural edifice created during the Gampola era.
 The history of the temple goes back to the 14th century.
 According to historical reports this temple was built by King Bhuvanekabahu IV, who reigned from 1341 to 1351 A. D.

 Gadaladenyia Vihara is an ancient Buddhist temple situated in Pilimathalawa, Kandy, Sri Lanka.
 It is considered one of the largest rock temples in Sri Lanka.
 The history of the temple goes back to the 14th century.
 According to historical reports this temple was built in 1344, under the patronage of King Bhuvanekabahu IV.

 Experience the blend of traditional and modern, wake up to the picturesque view of the Adams Peak or to the Green Mountains!
-Treat yourself to one of the Luxury rooms available with breathtaking lush greenery of the surroundings.
-Each apartment nestling amongst the lush greenery, with attached bath rooms and with hot & cold water, TV & Telephone etc are the norm.
+The apartment nestling amongst the lush greenery, attached bath rooms with hot & cold water, TV & Telephone etc are the norm.
 This is the perfect place to restore your weary bodies after an exciting day of your tour.
 Equipped with elegant furnishings, the apartment allows writers, journalists, business travelers, business VIPs or honeymooners to maintain their usual lifestyle and privacy, whilst enjoying a panoramic view of the Adams Peak or the Green Mountain.